Kayaking in the Galapagos Islands: An Activity for the Adventurous

 Galapagos Coffee: A Niche That’s Waiting to Become a Part of the Galapagos Tourism Experience

-Let’s put together two of our favourite words, Galapagos + Coffee.
+Let’s put together two of our favorite words, Galapagos Islands + Coffee.
 Yes, you heard that correctly.
 There’s a paradisiacal place on earth called the Galapagos Islands.
 They also happen to have a micro-climate which, along with its volcanic soils, makes for a rare coffee bean.
 If you are coffee curious, you will love this post.

 Coffee production in the Galapagos is uncommon.
-This mainly because coffee beans grow only at an altitude of 1200-1400 metres above sea level.
+This mainly because coffee beans grow only at an altitude of 1200-1400 meters above sea level.
 The archipelago, however, has an advantage.
 It is strategically located where the cold Humboldt and Cromwell currents converge with the warm equatorial currents – also known as Panama flows (felt stronger from February to April).
-These, combined with its rich volcanic soils, allows for coffee plants to grow at only 300-400 metres.
+These, combined with its rich volcanic soils, allows for coffee plants to grow at only 300-400 meters.
 The cold currents bring fog and drizzle to the highlands of the archipelago, allowing it to have a cloud-forest type of climate.

 A Galapagos-style Cup of Joe

-There has certainly been a rise in the popularity of Ecuadorian coffee, thanks in large part to its high quality, perfect flavours, earthy tones and the efforts being made to make it a sustainable product.
+There has certainly been a rise in the popularity of Ecuadorian coffee, thanks in large part to its high quality, perfect flavors, earthy tones and the efforts being made to make it a sustainable product.
 Nonetheless, coffee beans from the Galapagos have not yet broken through the local barrier.
 This is due to the fact that it is produced in a very artisanal way, with very small yearly productions and a quality that, despite tasting good, is still working its way to becoming renown within the coffee-loving community.

 Coffee production in the Galapagos is a niche that has all it needs to progress into an international-quality product.
 Additionally, it serves as a means for local coffee growers and merchants to integrate themselves into the Galapagos’ main source of income: tourism.
-This beautiful industry can help integrate the population at many levels, not only by providing work, but by opening spaces that complement the touristic experience – like restaurants, coffee shops, stores, local design, art, culture, sports, adventure and such.
+This beautiful industry can help integrate the population at many levels, not only by providing work but by opening spaces that complement the touristic experience – like restaurants, coffee shops, stores, local design, art, culture, sports, adventure and such.
 This is where Galapagos coffee could play a significant role, given that it’s a beverage that is loved all throughout the world.
 It might even serve as another unique thing that the islands have to offer, possibly attracting explorers that are looking to indulge their highly-refined palates.
 Even though coffee in the Galapagos is still being produced at an artisanal level, it is indeed integrating itself into the tourism world.

 Also, you will be happy to know Galapagos coffee is bird-friendly!
 Due to the strict regulations on the islands regarding the use of chemical fertilizers or any products that could affect the flora or fauna, these crops are not harmful to birds and other animals that might feed on its seeds.
 Consequently, Galapagos Coffee is 100% organic.